How to Buy Google Stock

 How GOOGL/GOOG stock fits into your portfolio

-While these factors may be deal breakers for some, you might still want in on Alphabet’s growth — and perhaps especially once the stock split goes into effect.
+Still, Alphabet’s steady growth may have you wanting to buy shares.
 Before you invest in individual GOOGL stocks, check your portfolio to see if you already have exposure.
 Alphabet is a major component of the S&P 500 and Nasdaq 100, so if you invest in any index funds that track these indices, you may have a stake in Alphabet without knowing it.

 Likewise, GOOGL is a holding in nearly 350 exchange-traded funds (ETFs), including the Fidelity MSCI Communication Services Index ETF (ticker: FCOM) and the Vanguard Communication Services ETF (ticker: VOX).